 Stronger regional economies

 RDCs aim to make their region an appealing location to set up in business.
 They are putting extra resources towards strengthening their local and regional economies.
 Higher employment levels and greater innovative capacity are of course favourable for a region.

 How RDCs work

 The Regional Development Corporations receive an annual budget.
-They're primarily putting this money into funding innovative, fast-growing regional businesses and into re-zoning run-down industrial estates and business parks.
+They're primarily putting this money into funding innovative, fast-growing regional businesses in venture capital funds, and into re-zoning run-down industrial estates and business parks.

 They provide venture capital to business owners, sometimes in exchange for equity ownership.
-They also assist business owners and incentivise them to locate in their region.
+They also assist business owners and stimulate them to locate in their region.

 RDCs by province

 Each province has its own budget at its disposal.
 Applications also vary from RDC to RDC.
 For an up-to-date list, please check our page Mentoring and coaching for innovative startups.